Carl-Johan Björk

 Carl-Johan Björk (born February 26, 1982) is a Swedish former American football linebacker in NFL Europe for the Amsterdam Admirals.
 He also was a member of the Dallas Cowboys, Green Bay Packers and Cincinnati Bengals in the National Football League.

-Early years
+Early life

 Björk played with Team Europe, which was a squad of top junior players from Europe, that was put together to compete against high school All-star teams from the United States, Canada, Mexico and Japan.
 He was a member of the Swedish National team and was also a two-time Nordic champion.

 He was a three-time Swedish champion with the Stockholm Mean Machines.
 In 2004, he was named the MVP in the Swedish league.

 Professional career

 Amsterdam Admirals (NFLEL)

 In 2005, Björk was signed by the Amsterdam Admirals of NFL Europe, with nine years of previous amateur American football experience.
 He was a backup linebacker, posting 27 tackles, one forced fumble and a fumble recovery.

 In 2006, he started 10 games, registering 47 tackles and one interception.
 On April 10, he received National Player of the Week honors, after making 6 tackles and one interception against the Berlin Thunder.

 In 2007, he returned to play for the Admirals and was a starter at linebacker.